Betty Harte: Personal life

 Harte was born Daisey Mae Light in Lebanon, Pennsylvania, on May 13, 1882, to Theophilus Ozias Light and Agnes Mary Bohn.
 She had seven siblings, although only three lived to adulthood.
 By 1900, she was living in Philadelphia, where she was attending private school.
 She was the cousin of the American stage actress Margaret Illington.
 On October 17, 1907, she married Frank Hardy in Pasadena, California; sometime before 1917 they divorced.
 On September 12, 1917, she married Ralph Lewis Kruger.
-The 1920 census records states Ralph and Betty were living in Los Angeles, California, and Ralph either worked for or owned a motion picture theater and Betty had no occupation listed as she had retired from her film career four years earlier in 1916.
+The 1920 census record states Ralph and Betty were living in Los Angeles, California.
+Ralph either worked for or owned a motion picture theater, and Betty had no occupation listed, as she had retired from her film career four years earlier in 1916.

-Throughout her life she was a bird collector and studied ornithology and was a student of botany, especially favoring flowers.
-While under contract with the Selig Polyscope Company she maintained a large bird enclosure on the grounds of their studio in Edendale, California, where she kept various species including mockingbirds and nightingales.
+Throughout her life, she was a bird collector, studied ornithology and was a student of botany, especially favoring flowers.
+While under contract with the Selig Polyscope Company, she maintained a large bird enclosure on the grounds of their studio in Edendale, California, where she kept various species including mockingbirds and nightingales.

 Harte said of her doctrine of success, "The more you travel, the more you see, the more you learn, the better your chance of interpreting even the smallest role correctly."
 She described herself as "Hollywood's First Movie Queen."

 She died on January 3, 1965, in Sunland, California, and is buried in Glen Haven Memorial Park in Sylmar, California.